poneria/memory-calculator/README.md

 ## Credits
 **Author:** Megan O'Neill

-**When:** 27 March 2018 - 8 May 2018
+**Originally When:** 27 March 2018 - 8 May 2018

 While taking classes for
 - Computer Organization
 - Computer Science II

 ## How to run
 The `memory-calculator.jar` file is an executable version of my Eclipse project.
 Download & run.
-(Source to come.)

 Initially looks like:
 ![Memory Calculator - Start running](mem-calc-startup.png)